✧Series Note – Once Again, Taiwan ✧

 A five-hour ride to Taipei, slow but scenic, affordable, and alive.

 By 5 PM, I stepped into the organized chaos of Taipei Main Station.
 It had been three years since I last stood here, and the nostalgia hit hard.
-The city felt the same—buzzing, busy, swept into the city’s kinetic rush, and somehow still welcoming.
+The city felt the same—buzzing, busy, and somehow still welcoming.
 It felt like flipping a page in a well-loved book.

 Taipei City… Loud?
 Yes.
 Familiar?
 Of course.
 Undeniably Mine?
 Absolutely yes.

-I checked in at Mr. Lobster’s Secret Den, my cozy hostel just 10 minutes from the station.
-The vibe: quirky meets comforting.
-It’s a blend of traditional Taiwanese shopfront and modern hostel charm.
+Rebel Tip: If you’re looking for a convenient home base, I checked in at Mr. Lobster’s Secret Den, a quirky hostel just 10 minutes from the station.
+It’s a perfect blend of a traditional Taiwanese shopfront and modern hostel charm.

 🌧️ Taipei 101 & Ximending: Rainy Reunions